 In many cases, the best gift for you will be a gift of cash, the most common form of philanthropy.
 You usually will receive a charitable income tax deduction for the full amount of the gift, and can eliminate federal income tax on up to 50% of your adjusted gross income each year.
 Other popular forms of giving include stocks, bonds, mutual fund shares and real estate which have been owned for more than a year and increased in value.
 Such gifts don’t result in payment of capital gains tax.
 In addition, contributions of appreciated property are deductible for up to 30% of your adjusted gross income.

-Please note that you can also support JDC through a planned gift with your local federation.
+Please note that you can also support JDC through a planned gift with your local federation, for any gift our legal name is American Jewish Joint Distribution Committee.
 If you are interested in learning more about including JDC in your estate or long-range financial plans, please contact:

 All discussions will be held in strictest confidence.